 Over the years, the student population grew and the need for a new physical location for campus arose.
 The university purchased property from the Graniteville Company and moved from Banksia to its present site in 1972.
 One multipurpose building was constructed, which was later named the Robert E. Penland Administration Building.
 This building’s open courtyard features one of the campus’ most notable landmarks, the Double Knot sculpture by artist Charles Perry, which symbolizes the University's close ties with the local community.
 At the time, most assumed that this would be the only building ever needed for the campus; however, the university grew to occupy more than 20 buildings and athletics facilities in the years that followed.

 As a natural next step, USC Aiken began to seek autonomy in the USC system so students could begin and complete their degrees in Aiken.
 In 1977, the university was fully accredited as a senior college by the Commission on Colleges of the Southern Association of Colleges, now known as the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), and granted its first baccalaureate degrees.
-Master’s degree programs began being offered on campus in 1994, and at present, the campus offers more than 30 degrees and programs to students.
+Master’s degree programs began being offered on campus in 1994.

 The institution began forming a limited number of sports teams as part of the NAIA in the 1960s.
 USC Aiken student-athletes adopted the Pacers as their mascot, named for Aiken’s well-known status as an equestrian community.
 In 1990, USC Aiken achieved NCAA Division II status and became a charter member of the highly-competitive Peach Belt Conference.
 Today, Pacer Athletics hosts 11 varsity men’s and women’s sports teams, including the three-time national champion men’s golf team.